-Ever wonder what’s the difference between Street, Avenue, Boulevard?
+Ever wonder what’s the difference between “street,” “avenue,” and “boulevard”?
 Most of them are translated to “jalan” in Indonesian.
-But in English, they are all different, though they might be similar.
+In English, they are all different, though they might be similar.

-Road is exclusively used by cars/motors.
-There are Streets who are used exclusively for pedestrians or city centres.
+“Street” and “road” are synonymous.
+However, “street” also used to facilitate public interaction.
+There are streets which are used exclusively for pedestrians or city centres.

 Now let’s see what the others are!

 Avenue.
-Long, straight route with trees/shrubs running along the side.
+Meaning: long, straight route with trees/shrubs running along the side.

 With that definition, then Jalan Sudirman is supposedly an avenue.
 So, Sudirman Avenue instead of Sudirman Street.

 Boulevard.
-Large road running through the city.
+Meaning: large road running through the city.
 Yes, Sudirman-Thamrin can also be considered a boulevard.

 Highway.
-“Jalan tol”.
-In British English is known as “motorway”.
+Meaning: “Jalan tol”.
+In British English is known as “motorway.”